-Participants engage with local mentors to learn a variety of multimedia skills to facilitate their own storytelling and documentation, including photography, video, animation and writing.
-Media skills are taught as creative tools for self expression, social engagement, community building, leadership, and integration.
+Participants engage with local mentors to learn a variety of multimedia skills to facilitate their own storytelling and documentation skills, including photography, video, animation and writing.
+Multi-media skills are taught as creative tools for self expression, social engagement, community building, leadership, and integration.

 Projects are based on a variety of themes including migration, memory and place.
 Participants explore and share their personal histories, cultural identities, new surroundings and resettlement experiences, while building skills in technology, English language, leadership, and public speaking.
 Projects culminate in exhibits, screenings and events that bring together diverse communities to view photographs, hear stories and build new connections.